shravan-18/SAG-ViT/README.md

 ## Code Structure and Usage

 This repository provides a modular and extensible codebase for training and evaluating SAG-ViT.
-The code is split into multiple files for clarity:
+The code is split into multiple files for clarity.
+You can also load the model using Hugging Face Hub by following the steps [here](https://huggingface.co/shravvvv/SAG-ViT).

 - **`data_loader.py`**:
   Handles data loading and preprocessing.